 In the original post in 2014, I used part raisins and part cranberries but more often I’ve been using just dried cranberries.
 I generally get them at Sprout’s in the bulk aisle when they’re on sale.
 They don’t have as much added sugar as some pre-packaged varieties

 Here’s my recipe.
 For a ½ cup serving it’s 200 calories versus 400 calories for a ½ cup serving of nuts.
 Plus it’s high in fiber as well as protein.

 - 4 cups Kashi GO (formerly GOLEAN) Original cereal

 - 1 cup almonds, slivered, sliced or coarsely chopped

 - 1 cup walnuts, coarsely chopped

-- 1 cup sunflower seeds (salted) or pistachios
+- 1 cup sunflower seeds (salted)

 Mix together and portion out 1/2 cup servings.
 Makes about 18 servings.
 Although it does not need to be refrigerated, I like to store in fridge or freezer—tastes great cold!
 Yes, I do use salted sunflower seeds.
 It adds negligible sodium yet adds a nice sweet/salty taste.

 Variations: Use all raisins or all dried cranberries and any combination of the nuts you prefer.
 Just make sure to keep those portions accurate to keep the nutrition information correct.
 I’ve been using sunflower seeds more often only because I make so much to give away.
 It’s more economical.